 These young Taiko drummers were at the Ume festival at Yoshino Tenjin Shrine (near Ueno) not in Shibuya.

 The festival base is at Shibuya Square near the Hachiko statue and travels through local streets in the afternoon.

 Blooming good morning tea

 You’ll pass the Aoyama Flower Market Tea House as you make your way from Harajuku / Omotesando to the Nezu Museum, the area is called Aoyama or blue mountain.

 From the outside, the shop is a beautiful flower shop with bunches and arrangements crowding the entrance and luring you in with their heady bouquet.
-It’s a popular franchised flower shop in Japan but at this one and 2 others in Tokyo it’s photogenic entry and shop is matched by an equally Insta-worthy tea shop.
+It’s a popular franchised flower shop in Japan but at this one and 2 others in Tokyo its photogenic entry and floral displays are matched by an equally Insta-worthy tea shop.